xbarin02/x3-compressor/README.md

 What is it?
 -----------

-Experimental data compressor based on unary and Golomb-Rice coding.
+Experimental data compressor based on arithmetic coding.

 The algorithm
 -------------

-The **x3** uses a dictionary and encodes various code-stream events using a unary, Golomb-Rice, and arithmetic coding.
+The **x3** uses a dictionary and encodes various code-stream events using an arithmetic coding.
 Details are given [here](ALGORITHM.md).

 Benchmarks